epfl-si/PhDAssess.ops/HOWTO.md

 - ⚠ Assert you are ready to lose data on the volume you will operate on ⚠
 - Assert you are running the same version / brokers number
 - Have the ID of the backup you want to restore.
-See previous section.
+See the previous section.

 ---